For SellersIndustry Guide

 Deal Structure Considerations Specific to this Industry

-Deal structure in the distribution and wholesale sector can be complex, influenced by industry-specific risks and opportunities.
+Deal structure in the distribution and wholesale sector is complex, influenced by industry-specific risks and opportunities.
 Understanding these considerations is paramount for both buyers and sellers to ensure a mutually beneficial transaction and to mitigate potential post-closing disputes:

 2. Earn-outs: Earn-outs, where a portion of the purchase price is contingent on future performance, are common in this industry.
 These can bridge valuation gaps, especially when there are uncertainties about future growth, customer retention, or integration synergies.
 For sellers, clear, measurable, and achievable earn-out targets are crucial, along with robust reporting mechanisms to ensure transparency.
 For buyers, earn-outs can mitigate risk and align incentives with the selling shareholders.